engineeryourworld/one/lessons/safer buildings/how well do these different ideas work.md

 Lesson template: Design of Experiments

 #### Act 1
-1. Ask teams the report ideas they researched
+1. Ask teams to report the ideas they researched
 2. As teams share, write the ideas on the board

 Teacher note: We want as many unique ideas on the board as possible.
 Keep all ideas for now, even if they are precluded by constraints.
 If a group's top idea has already been reported, ask them to submit their next favorite idea.